01dkg/Aircraft-passenger-accomodation-ML-Model/README.md

 15 ['  Nikki   ' '  Nikki   ' '   Juan   ' '   Juan   ']
 ```
  - Passenger refused and passenger seated away are being updated in database after completion of the booking procedure.

+## Testing

+Unit test cases has been created to test :
+ 1. Total available seats after all the bookings has been made
+ 2. Total number of passengers refused to make booking
+ 3. If program is reading correct rows from the database